Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Extensions

-Assumption \ref{As:f_puh} states that permanent unobserved heterogeneity enters the model as a random coefficient.
+Assumption \ref{As:f_puh} states that permanent unobserved heterogeneity enters the model as a state variable.
 The restrictions are weaker than those in the infinite horizon model (Assumption \ref{As:inf_puh}).
 First, the permanent unobserved heterogeneity can include a random intercept.
-Second, the probability distribution of $\beta_{i}$ need not be bounded.
-As was the case for the infinite horizon model, the support of permanent unobserved heterogeneity may be finite, but it need not be.
+Second, there may be multiple random coefficients for each option, whereas in Section \ref{sec:model} the model was limited one action-specific random coefficient (i.e., $p=1$).
+This relaxation is possible due to the relatively simple structure of the terminal period CCP function.
+As was the case for the infinite horizon model, the support of permanent unobserved heterogeneity may be finite, but it need not be (see footnote \ref{fn:pmf}).
+Like Assumption I2\ref{As:inf_homog}, Assumption F2\ref{As:f_homog} imposes that the state variable cannot affect payoffs for each choice in a similar fashion.
+Since identification is attained from the terminal period, we place weaker restrictions on the transition $F_{x_t}$ relative to Assumption I2\ref{As:inf_tran}.